-Life science translation comprises medical documentation related to medicines and medico-technical equipment that at a minimum can improve the quality of life for many people worldwide, and that ultimately can save human lives.
+Life science translation comprises medical documentation related to pharmaceutical products, medical devices and other health technologies that, at a minimum, can improve the quality of life for many people worldwide, and that ultimately can save human lives.

-For natural reasons, this means that medical translation services focus on accuracy and quality since incorrect translations and omissions could ultimately end up costing lives in the worst case scenario.
+For natural reasons, this means that life sciences translation services focus on accuracy and quality since incorrect translations and omissions could ultimately end up costing lives in the worst-case scenario.

-At Acolad, we see a growing trend in the industry to consolidate, which is somewhat influenced by the recovery of the European economies, combined with an increasing need for medicine on a worldwide scale.
+At Acolad, we see a growing trend in the industry to consolidate, which is somewhat influenced by the recovery of the European economies, combined with an increasing demand for health products on a worldwide scale.

 Companies are acquiring their competitors, expanding their product ranges and forming partnerships – which is resulting in large global players that are very much in need of a competent language service provider.